korotashv/CISC-121-Project/README.md

 - All valid inputs were sorted correctly
 - Invalid inputs displayed clear error messages
 - The app did not crash under any tested conditions
+- even with a wrong input, the playlist still sorted values that were valid.

 10. ## Author & Acknowledgment
  I, Victor korotash made this hugging face link with the help of ChatGPT.
 I did a lot of brainstorming by hand, then resorted to chatgpt to explain the things i was not able to solve on my own.
 Moving through this assignment I did not blatantly rely on ai, and always reviewed what it suggested for me to add or improve before commiting the changes.